facebookresearch/hydra/website/docs/plugins/ray_launcher.md

 The plugin defaults are in `conf/hydra/launcher/ray_aws.yaml`.
 You can override the default values in your app config or from command line.

 :::caution
 This plugins depends on `cloudpickle`, as a result please make sure your local machine and the AWS cluster runs the same version of: `ray`, `hydra-core` and `python`.
-You can easily install the desired software version by overriding `RayClusterConf.setup_commands`.
+You can install the desired software version by overriding `RayClusterConf.setup_commands`.
 :::

 Now we can go ahead and run `train.py` using `ray_aws` launcher